M2SVid: End-to-End Inpainting and Refinement for Monocular-to-Stereo Video Conversion: Conclusion

 The supplementary material provides more details about the datasets, implementation, and results. \cref{sec:diffusion_background_sup} provides a brief background on Diffusion Models.
-More details about our training and evaluation datasets are provided in \cref{sec:dataset_details_sup}. \cref{sec:implementation_details_sup} provides further implementation details, while \cref{sec:details_on_results_sup} contains more detailed results and analysis.
-Finally, \cref{sec:high_resolution} provides details on inference for high-resolution long videos.
-We also include the results generated by our methods as well as the compared approaches, on the 21 videos used for our user study.
-You can view each of them independently, or open the \textit{index.html} file in a browser.
-We also provide additional results generated by our model on high-resolution long videos as described in \cref{sec:high_resolution}.
+More details about our training and evaluation datasets are provided in \cref{sec:dataset_details_sup}. \cref{sec:implementation_details_sup} provides further implementation details as well as additional information on user studies, while \cref{sec:details_on_results_sup} contains more detailed results and analysis. \cref{sec:high_resolution} provides details on inference for high-resolution long videos.
+Finally, \cref{sec:limitations} discusses the limitations of our approach.